 Why visit: Since 1971, the annual Waterfowl Festival has hosted visitors from all over the country to enjoy a weekend of being surrounded by the wildlife and traditions of the Eastern Shore.
-For sports and outdoor fanatics, this makes a great weekend trip, surrounded by nature and partaking in sporting events.
-From watching fly fishing demonstrations, goose calling competitions, and dock dog races, to taking watercolor painting classes and hanging out in the wine pavilion, there is a plethora of activities for any outdoorsman or woman.
+For sports and outdoor fanatics, this makes a great weekend trip.
+You’ll be surrounded by nature while partaking in sporting events.
+From watching fly fishing demonstrations, goose calling competitions and dock dog races, to taking watercolor painting classes and hanging out in the wine pavilion, there is a plethora of activities for anyone who enjoys the outdoors.

-Fall is a great time for families to enjoy the leaves turning, cooling temperatures, and gatherings to celebrate holidays like Halloween and Thanksgiving.
-While grandparents take on many roles within their families, engaging in activities with their grandchildren—such as playing in the park or attending a fair—establishes a special bond between the two.
+Fall is a great time for families to enjoy the leaves turning, cooling temperatures and gatherings to celebrate holidays like Halloween and Thanksgiving.
+While grandparents take on many roles within their families, engaging in activities with their grandchildren, like playing in the park or attending a fair, establishes a special bond between the two.
 While planning a day with your grandchildren this fall, consider attending some of these family-friendly fairs.

 Where: Sheridan, Arkansas

 Why visit: Right in the middle of Arkansas lies the town of Sheridan, where an annual festival is held for families to gather and enjoy a fall weekend in the south.
-Known for its Arkansas State Lumberjack competition, Timberfest draws crowds of all ages to enjoy 5K races, a parade, arts and crafts, and much more.
+Known for its Arkansas State Lumberjack competition, Timberfest draws crowds of all ages to enjoy 5K races, a parade, crafts and more.
 You also won’t want to miss Timberfest’s other woods-related contests, especially the Bow Shoot and Pinewood Derby.